 Abbreviated as ROI, the return on money invested.
 In betting, this equals the total winnings.

-A reverse forecast (RF) bet is the simplest form of a combination forecast bet, allowing you to select two contenders to finish 1st and 2nd in any order.
-This is also known as a dual forecast bet or a quinella in tote betting.
+A reverse forecast (RF) bet is the simplest form of a combination forecast bet, allowing you to select two contenders to finish 1st and 2nd in a race in any order.

 A round robin is a wager on three selections, consisting of 10 separate bets - three doubles, one treble and three up-and-down bets, with two bets each.
 One selection has to win for this bet to pay out.